onap/integration/docs/docs_vFW_CNF_CDS.rst

          + .spec.type: NodePort
          + .spec.ports[0].nodePort: 30120

+.. note::  The port number 30120 is used in included Postman collection

 **Postman variables:**

-Most of the postman variables are automated by postman scripts and environment file provided, but there are few mandatory variables to fill by user.
+Most of the Postman variables are automated by Postman scripts and environment file provided, but there are few mandatory variables to fill by user.

 ===================  ===================
 Variable             Description